-Micro-credentials are a digital form of certification indicating that a person has demonstrated competency in a specific skill, such as data literacy, teacher leadership, or growth mindset.
-Rather than learning by watching, reading, or listening alone, micro-credentials promote learning by doing, that is, educators must apply their learnings in their practice and collect evidence, thereby demonstrating their competence.
+Micro-credentials are a digital form of certification indicating that an educator has demonstrated their application of a specific competency, which could be a pedagogical concept such as formative assessment within a lesson, maximizing learning through classroom routines, or supporting learner collaboration.
+Rather than learning by watching, reading, or listening alone, micro-credentials promote learning by doing, that is, educators must apply their learnings in their practice and collect a portfolio of evidence, thereby demonstrating their competence.

 - Competency-based – Educators focus on a discrete skill.

 - Research-backed – Each micro-credential focuses on effective teaching practices that have been validated through published research.

 - On-demand – Educators can earn micro-credentials on their own time.

 - Personalized – Educators can select the micro-credentials they wish to earn based on their needs or instructional goals.

 - Shareable – Educators can display their digital badge on their resume, blog, or LinkedIn.

 Micro-credentials available through the BloomBoard platform are issued by leading educator training organizations including EVERFI, the Center for Teaching Quality, The Friday Institute for Educational Innovation, and PDAnywhere and focus on a variety of skills such as building classroom culture, collaborative problem solving, and growth mindset.